antibyte/llama-wackMall-hybrid/README.md

+This project is in active development.
+The public branch is a few days of commits behind because im trying to iron out a lot of the underlying systems before i publish.
+Feel free to contact me if you wish to help me test it at miltiadiskd@gmail.com

 # llama-wackMall

 > Expert-granular MoE tiering for llama.cpp: hot experts in VRAM, cold experts in RAM, adaptive online cache, zero-config auto-fit.